kris-brown/SMT_term_rewriting/README.md

     E(S(i:N),S(j:N))
 ```

-As an example with sorts that depend on values, consider the theory of categories:
+As an example with sorts that depend on values, consider this snippet of the theory of categories:
 ```
 Sort Ob "Ob" "Objects in a category" []
 Sort Hom "({}⇒{})" "Hom-set of morphisms" [A:Ob, B:Ob]